luttje/php-example-tester/README.md

 > ````
 <!-- #EXAMPLE_COPY_IGNORE_END -->

-*For a full example have a look at [👀 the example README with placeholders](tests/Fixtures/ExampleClassTest.README.md).*
+*For a full example have a look at [👀 the example README with placeholders](tests/Fixtures/ExampleClassTest.README.md?plain=1).*

+You must provide a fully qualified path to the method you want to copy.
+You can also provide a fully qualified path to a class to copy the entire class.

-### 2. Write tests for that specific example code
+### 2. Write tests for that example code

 Write your tests in a separate static method in your test class.
 This package can then extract the body of the method and use it as the example code.